• Skip to content

 In this article, you’ll learn about:

-• How aloe vera can help the thyroid
+- How aloe vera can help support the thyroid

 What is Aloe Vera?

-Aloe vera also contains minerals and trace minerals which are vital for thyroid protection and a healthy conversion from T4 to T3 – these include chromium, zinc, selenium, copper, magnesium, sodium, potassium, and calcium.
-(Part of the reason why I love aloe vera so much is because its nutritional profile can help address nutrient deficiencies, which are very common in those with Hashimoto’s!)
+Aloe vera also contains minerals and trace minerals that are vital for thyroid protection and a healthy conversion of T4 to T3 – these include chromium, zinc, selenium, copper, magnesium, sodium, potassium, and calcium.

 Another unique feature of aloe vera is that it contains many amino acids, which are essential for the body (meaning our body cannot produce them on its own).
 One amino acid in aloe vera that I find particularly interesting is tyrosine, which is the precursor amino acid for thyroxine, also known as… thyroid hormone. 🙂